-24 Kisses Story:
+24 Kisses Story

 Anand (Adith Arun) is a Children’s filmmaker who doesn’t believe in the system of marriage.
 He has casual relationships with several women but his perception changes when an ordinary girl, Sri Lakshmi (Hebah Patel), falls in love with him.
 Their love story is told through the kisses they share while exploring the ideology of Anand through his sessions with a psychiatrist.
 Sri Lakshmi breaks up with him when she learns the truth about him.
 The problem starts when he realizes his love for her.
-How he convinces her and her family to approve their relationship forms the crux of the story.
+How he convinces her and her family to approve of their relationship forms the crux of the story.

 Adith Arun is brilliant in his role.
 He looks like Ram Pothineni in some shots.
 He excels with a lot of subtlety in emotional scenes.
 Hebah Patel is good in her role.
-However, she doesn’t express anger and sadness when it is required from her role.
+However, she doesn’t express anger and sadness when it is required in her role.
 V K Naresh is superb in his role.
 Rao Ramesh is good in the first half but his character becomes awkward towards the climax.

 24 Kisses has a good script but it is complex.
 There are many flaws in the screenplay.
 The dialogues are philosophic and crisp.
 The production values are decent.
-The cinematography is decent but the it doesn’t follow the tone of the film.
+The cinematography is decent but it doesn’t follow the tone of the film.
 The music is average.
 The background score is good.
 The editing is superb.
 The cross-cutting and scenic order helped a lot with the narration.
 The direction is brilliant.
 Ayodhya Kumar Krishnamsetty reminds us of Mani Ratnam during some romantic scenes.
 He has a distinct voice to narrate the story.
 His vision and point of view are evident throughout the film.